 In the best-case scenario, Americans watching the aftermath of the terrible storm called up their insurance agent and reviewed their policy.

-For a lot of people, unfortunately, it got put on the back burner—something to take care of “someday.”
+Unfortunately, it got put on the back burner for a lot of people—something to take care of “someday.”

 Don’t let someday be the day that you find yourself lacking necessary coverage.